ProphetLamb/dhbw-pandoc-paper-template/index.md

 colorlinks: true # Colorize links, useful for the digital version

 prelude-pagemark-roman: true # Use roman numerals for all pagemarks in content tables.
-#  index-roman: true # Use roman numerals for indices in content tables.
+#  index-roman: true # Use roman numerals for chapter & section ordering indices.

 footer:
   pagemark:  # Determine where the page counter is located, default is center, options are right & left